sixeyed/docker-windows-workshop/slides/sections/backend-async-messaging.md

 docker container logs app_signup-save-handler_1
 ```

-> You should see that the handler is connected and listening
+> You should see that the handler is connected and listening.

 ---